San Francisco Proposition H (2005): Proposition summary

 Proposition H sought to restrict handgun possession among San Francisco residents within city limits to police and certain security professionals, and to ban the manufacture, distribution, sale and transfer of firearms and ammunition within the city.
 Limited exceptions to the proposition would have allowed residents to possess handguns only if required for specific professional purposes.
 For example, San Francisco residents who are security guards, peace officers, or active members of the U.S. armed forces would be permitted to possess handguns while on duty.
 The San Francisco Board of Supervisors enacted penalties for violation of this ordinance, including mandatory jail time.
 Until April 1, 2006, residents would have been able to surrender their handguns to any district station of the San Francisco Police Department or the San Francisco Sheriff's Department without penalty (no refund of buying cost was planned).

-The main sponsors
+Sponsors

 The measure was placed on the ballot with supporting signatures from Supervisors Tom Ammiano, Chris Daly, Bevan Dufty and Matt Gonzalez.

+San Francisco District Attorney Kamala Harris also sponsored the proposal.

 Supervisor Michela Alioto-Pier initially supported the ordinance but formally withdrew her sponsorship on February 23, 2005.